LVPlayground/playground/javascript/features/gang_chat/README.md

 ```

 ## FAQ: Who can read these messages?
-Messages send to the group chat of a gang can be read by all members of the gang, administrators
+Messages sent to the group chat of a gang can be read by all members of the gang, administrators
 and the owner of the Seti@Home property, who has the ability to spy on you.

 Ownership changes to the Seti@Home property will be clearly announced to all players that